frconor-ebook/meditations/_posts/2025-02-25-salt-and-light.md

 going bad.
 In Scripture, it\'s also a symbol of divine wisdom.

-In the Old Testament, it was prescribed that everything offered to God should be seasoned with salt (cf. Lev.
+In the Old Testament, it was prescribed that everything offered to God should be seasoned with salt (*cf*.
+Lev.
 2:13), signifying that the one who was offering willed that his sacrifice be pleasing to God.

 The creation of light was God\'s first operation when He called the